RaymondFriend/LISA/README.md

 # LISA --- Learning Images with Sound-based Assistance

-*Project by: Jacob Weisgal, Kevin Rasmussen, and Raymond Friend.
-April 10, 2016.*

 **LISA** is a conversion tool which turns visual data into audio data.
 We have designed this tool to restore easy digestion of visual content to individuals who have become visually-impaired in their lifetime.

 Specifically, we map the HSB (hue, saturation, and brightness) values of each pixel in an image to an FTV value of a particular instant in the audio file.
 The order in which we choose the pixels matters a great deal, because we wish to choose them in such a way that any size image would be recognizable in the same shape as any other.
 As is shown in `Presentation Video.mp4`, the Hilbert Curve (a recursive shape) and its many pseudo-Hilbert Curves perfectly fit this requirement.